 Comment: These verses use the Greek word gennao, which usually refers to the birth of a child.
 In a few verses, it has the more general meaning of “produce.”
 Here are some verses where the word clearly means the birth of a baby: Matthew 2:1, 4; Luke 1:57; John 16:21; Romans 9:11; Hebrews 11:23.

 Jesus, John, Peter and James are using the same analogy: that Christians are born again, with a new start in life, with a family-like relationship with God, in which we call God the affectionate term Abba.
-Scripture describes Christians as already-born babies and children (1 Corinthians 3:1-2; Hebrews 5:12-14).
+Scripture describes Christians as babies and children (1 Corinthians 3:1-2; Hebrews 5:12-14).
 Shortly after Peter tells us that we have been born again (1 Peter 1:23), he tells us to desire milk as eagerly as a newborn baby does (1 Peter 2:2).

 We are to have a new source of life and a new way of life.
 The stress is on newness—our new nature as children of God.
 Our new life is energized and guided by the Holy Spirit.

 We have examined several biblical words that describe our relationship with God.
 But physical things can only partially describe spiritual truths.
 The spiritual meaning of salvation is more profound than can be captured in legal terminology, financial ideas, or friendship or family terms.
 All the terms describe something true about the good news we have in Jesus Christ, but the complete truth is better than any of these terms can convey.
 Eternal life with a perfectly good God will be better than we can currently describe.

 God wants us to do certain things and have certain behaviors, but the greatest commandment of all is to love God with all our being (Matthew 22:37-38).
 Love is a relationship word; our relationship with God is to be characterized by love.
 He has already shown us his love for us; we are to respond with love for him.
-Our obedience and our behavior should be motivated by love.
+Our obedience and behavior should be motivated by love.
 We are to seek God and desire him; we are to be eager to do his will.
 God does not want a reluctant obedience (motivated perhaps by fear), but a willing desire to be more and more like his Son.
 An eternity with God, in his kingdom and family, will be a blessing only if we enjoy being with God.

 Eternal life involves knowing God and knowing Jesus Christ (John 17:3).
 To “know” a person means more than knowing about them—it is a relationship term.
 Faith is also a relationship term, since it involves not only belief but also trust.
 Our relationship with Christ is not just a servant-master relationship, but a friendship (John 15:15).
 God is our Father, and Jesus Christ is our Brother.
 Christ’s love for his people is compared to a husband’s love for his wife (2 Corinthians 11:2; Ephesians 5:21-33).
 These analogies show that God wants a close relationship with us—a companionship closer than the best marriage, closer than the best friendship, closer than the best parent-child relationship.

 Everyone, Christian or not, has some sort of relationship with God.
 Some people are like slaves who have run away from the master, some are like children who have run away from home.
 Some try to act as if God did not exist; others openly resent him.
 For them, the relationship is characterized by the word enemies.
 The good news is that God does not want us to remain as enemies—he wants us to be his children, his friends, who love him dearly.
-He wants this so much that he sent his Son to die for us, so that we might be reconciled and given a new start in life, in which we have invited God into our lives to lead us and reshape what we are, so that we become more and more like him, better prepared to live with him in his kingdom with joy forever and ever.
+He wants this so much that he sent his Son to die for us, to reconcile us to himself and give us a new start in life, in which we have invited God to lead us and reshape what we are, so that we become more and more like him, better prepared to live with him in his kingdom with joy forever and ever.
 This is the good news of the kingdom of God, the gospel of Jesus Christ, the message of salvation.